Doped Holographic Superconductors in Gubser-Rocha model: The Superconducting Dome

 where ‘prime' stands for $\partial_u$.
 To solve the equation \eqref{eq36}, we need to impose appropriate boundary conditions.
 In the IR limit, near the horizon, we impose the regular condition for the scalar field, it can be expressed as

 In the UV, near $u =0 $, $\chi$ has an asymptotic expansion of

-where the scaling dimension $\Delta=5/2$.
+where $\Delta$ is a larger root of $M^2=\Delta (\Delta-3)$, and we fix the scaling dimension $\Delta=5/2$ following \cite{Kiritsis_2016}.
 We also impose a condition to vanish the nonnormalizable term.
 As a result, the solution of this two-points boundary values problem is a static zero mode which indicates onset of the instability.
-We fix the parameters in \eqref{eq29} and $m$, $Q$, leaving with only two state parameters, the doping x and the temperature $T_c$.
-We look for the temperature maximum corresponding to the horizon radius $u_h$ at which the source coefficient $\chi^{(-)}$ of the field $\chi$ near the boundary expansion disappears.
-Therefore, given x, we hope to find a solution that satisfies the two boundary conditions above, which is a static zero mode of superconducting developmental instability.
-On such terms we test a set of parameters with the following values:
+In the following, we fix the parameters \eqref{eq7} in the action.
+We also fix $\mu$ or $\rho_A$ as a scale depending on whether considering in the grand canonical ensemble or the canonical ensemble, respectively.
+Here, we can also fix $Q = 1$ by virtue of the scaling symmetry without loss of generality.
+In other words, we can regard quantities scaled by $Q$, such as $m/Q, u_h Q, T/Q, \mu/Q$, as new quantities.
+Then, the leaving parameters are the translational symmetry breaking parameter $m$, the doping x and the location of the horizon $u_h$.
+These are related to the temperature $T$ and the chemical potential $\mu$ by \eqref{eq4} and \eqref{eq3}, respectively.
+We look for the critical values $(\text{x},T)$ at which the boundary condition is satisfied for fixed $m$: the source coefficient $\chi^{(-)}$ of the field $\chi$ near the boundary expansion disappears there.
+We can find the multiple sets of $(\text{x},T)$, but the outermost set in the $\text{x}$-$T$ plane is expected to be dominant for the instability.
+We have also checked that the solution $\chi(u)$ for such a $(\text{x},T)$ has no node in its u-coordinate profile.
+In the following, we will only show the outermost set of $(\text{x},T)$ as a critical values.